 Length: 375 to 500 words.
 Double-spaced, Times New Roman, 12 pt. font.
 Professional writing, first person.
+You may also submit slides that answer to the reflection prompts above.
 You are welcome to include images or pages from your thoughtlog.
-Submit to the Meditation Day Bb dropbox.
+Submit to the Meditation Day dropbox.